balla2081/SpliiterPytorch/README.md

 > [[Paper]](http://epasto.org/papers/www2019splitter.pdf)

 The original Tensorflow implementation is available [[here]](https://github.com/google-research/google-research/tree/master/graph_embedding/persona).
+But there is only codes for generating persona, not embedding codes...

 ### Requirements
 The codebase is implemented in Python 3.5.2. package versions used for development are just below.